dallas-hutch/dallas-hutch/README.md

 - 👋 Hello, I’m Dallas Hutchinson!
-- 👀 I’m interested in data science, sports analytics, and applications of ML in healthcare.
+- 👀 I’m interested in data science, sports analytics, and ethical AI.
-- 🌱 I’m currently studying Applied Data Science, MS at Indiana University-Indianapolis.
+- 🌱 I’m a recent Applied Data Science, MS graduate at Indiana University-Indianapolis.
 - 💞️ I’m looking to collaborate with like-minded, driven individuals.
 - 📫 How to reach me: dallas.hutchinson4@gmail.com OR [LinkedIn](https://www.linkedin.com/in/dallas-hutchinson/)